massongit/reviewdog/README.md

 It uses an output of lint tools and posts them as a comment if findings are in the diff of patches to review.

-reviewdog also supports running in the local environment to filter the output of lint tools by diff.
+reviewdog aaaaalso supports running in the local environment to filter the output of lint tools by diff.

 [design doc](https://docs.google.com/document/d/1mGOX19SSqRowWGbXieBfGPtLnM0BdTkIc9JelTiu6wA/edit?usp=sharing)

-## Table of Contents
+## Table of Contentssssss

 - [Installation](#installation)
 - [Input Format](#input-format)